-- Encapsulation hides implementation to force abstraction (access control). - Access control applies to types NOT objects, i.e., all objects of the same type have identical levels of encapsulation. - Abstraction and encapsulation are neither essential nor required to develop software. - E.g., programmers could follow a convention of not directly accessing the implementation. - However, relying on programmers to follow conventions is dangerous. - Abstract data-type (ADT) is a user-defined type that practices abstraction and encapsulation. - Encapsulation is provided by a combination of C and C++ features. - C features work largely among source files, and are indirectly tied into separate compilation. - C++ features work both within and among source files. - C++ provides 3 levels of access control for object types:
+- Encapsulation hides implementation to support abstraction (access control). - Access control applies to types NOT objects, i.e., all objects of the same type have identical levels of encapsulation. - Abstraction and encapsulation are neither essential nor required to develop software. - E.g., programmers could follow a convention of not directly accessing the implementation. - However, relying on programmers to follow conventions is dangerous. - Abstract data-type (ADT) is a user-defined type practicing abstraction and encapsulation. - Encapsulation is provided by a combination of C and C++ features. - C features work largely among source files, and are indirectly tied into separate compilation. - C++ features work both within and among source files. - C++ provides 3 levels of access control for object types:

-Java C++ class Foo { private struct Foo { private: // within and friends protected // private members protected: // within, friends, inherited // protected members public public : // within, friends, inherited, users // public members public
+Java C++ class Foo { private struct Foo { private: // within and friends protected // private members protected: // within, friends, inherited // protected members public }; public: // within, friends, inherited, users // public members };

-- Java requires encapsulation specification for each member. - C++ groups members with the same encapsulation, i.e., all members after a label, private, protected or public, have that visibility. - Visibility labels can occur in any order and multiple times in an object type. - To enforce abstraction, all implementation members are private, and all interface members are public. - Nevertheless, private and protected members are still visible but cannot be accessed.
+- Java requires encapsulation specification for each member. - C++ groups members with the same encapsulation, i.e., all members after a label, private, protected or public, have that visibility. - Visibility labels can occur in any order and multiple times in an object type. - Encapsulation supports abstraction by making implementation members private and interface members public. - Note, private/protected members are still visible to programmer but inaccessible).